simpelMIC/SkillLinkr-iOS-Old/README.md

 ## Contact

-For questions or support, please contact simpelMIC at [your email address] or visit the [GitHub repository](https://github.com/simpelMIC/Skilllinkr-iOS) to submit issues or feature requests.
+For questions or support, please contact simpelMIC at apps@micstudios.de or visit the [GitHub repository](https://github.com/simpelMIC/Skilllinkr-iOS) to submit issues or feature requests.